 - Before serving top with fresh parsley

 If you like Slow Cooker Zucchini Lasagna recipe, please share with your friends and family.
-Do you wanna taste more?
-Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Google +, Instagram and Facebook for all delicious recipes updates.
-As always, you are really appreciated for stopping by.
+Do you want to taste more?
+Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Instagram, and Facebook for all delicious recipes updates.
+As always, I really appreciate you stopping by.